When a Delaware LLC is no longer needed or wanted, the LLC owners consider to dissolve it.

 Single-member LLCs report on Schedule C Form 1040, while multi-member LLCs file their tax return as the final return for tax purposes.

-The last step in the dissolution process is filing the Certificate of Cancellation with the Delaware Corporation Division.
-This document certifies that the LLC has been dissolved and confirms all of the steps that were taken to complete the process.
+This document certifies that the Delaware LLC has been dissolved and confirms all of the steps that were taken to complete the process.
 Cancellation filing can be done online or by mail.

 The LLC Certificate of Cancellation must contain the following information: